Optimising health and wellbeing through the lifespan group

 Our research

-Research topics include those which seek to understand the lived experiences of individuals across the lifespan, as well as the development of interventions to support wellbeing for parents and their children (in the perinatal period and early years), people with chronic conditions (e.g. gastrointestinal conditions, atopic conditions and diabetes), lifelong disability (e.g. cerebral palsy), loneliness, older adults and dementia.
-We work closely with NHS, charity and industrial partners.
+Our research focuses on improving mental and physical health and wellbeing across the lifecourse from pre-conception and the antenatal period, and from birth through to older age.
+Research topics include those which seek to understand the lived experiences of individuals across the lifespan, as well as the development of interventions to support wellbeing for neurodivergent children, young people, and adults, people with chronic conditions (e.g. gastrointestinal conditions, atopic conditions and diabetes), lifelong disability (e.g. cerebral palsy), loneliness, older adults and dementia.
+We work closely with NHS, charity, policy, and industrial partners.

-Methodological expertise in the group includes: secondary data analysis; qualitative methods; systematic, realist and scoping reviews; co-design; co-production; clinical trials; randomised controlled trials; mixed methods, validity and reliability testing; cross-sectional studies.
+Methodological expertise in the group includes: secondary data analysis; administrative data analysis; qualitative methods; systematic, realist and scoping reviews; co-design; co-production; clinical trials; psychometrics, randomised controlled trials; mixed methods, validity and reliability testing; cross-sectional studies, and longitudinal designs

 Current PhD student topics include menopause and olfaction, plant-based diets in care homes, dementia screening in prisons, and realist evaluation of psychosocial approaches in dementia care.